shahin-m-hashim/PYTHON-CONTACT-BOOK/README.md

 * To search for a contact, select option 4 and enter the name of the contact you are looking for.
 * To list all contacts, select option 5.
 * To exit the program, select option 6.

+ui interface program

+Once the program is running, you will be prompted with a tkinter-based UI interface that allows you to perform different actions on your contacts.

+* To add a new contact, you can fill in the required information in the fields provided, such as name, phone number, email, address, and job.
+After you fill in the required information, can click on the "Add Contact" button to add the contact to your contact list.

+* To remove a contact, you can enter the name of the contact you wish to remove in the field provided.
+Then click on the "Remove" button.

+* To update a contact, you can enter the name of the contact you wish to update in the field provided, then fill in the new information in the fields provided and click "Update" button.

+* To search for a contact, you can enter the name of the contact you are looking for in the field provided, and then click on the "Search" button.

+* To list all contacts, you can click on the "List Contacts" button.

 ## Note
 The program will prompt you for a valid input for phone number and email.